There is no doubt you want to reach your goals.

 I’ve already mentioned the importance of persistence when it comes to your goal’s success.

-However, persistence AND consistency is an amazing combination.
+However, persistence AND consistency is amazing combination!

 When you turn the parts of your goal into habits that you do on a daily basis, you can be sure you’re making the right steps each day to achieve your goal.